willcrichton/cmu-grades/README.md

 **Note**: If you're just curious about using the Shibboleth/WebISO authentication, take a look at `auth.py`.

-CMU-Grades is a Python app for CMU students which will text you via Twilio whenever you get new grades on Blackboard, Autolab, or Academic Audit (i.e. final grades).
+CMU-Grades is a Python app for CMU students which will text you via Twilio or email you whenever you get new grades on Blackboard, Autolab, or Academic Audit (i.e. final grades).
+It also has utilities for accessing your SMC #, mailbox combo, and schedule on SIO.

 To setup, first you need to install [pip](https://pypi.python.org/pypi/pip) and run `pip install -r requirements.txt`.